 How did Denmark get the Number One Spot?

 In terms of economic performance, there has been a massive improvement in Denmark’s international investments.
 The country’s health indicators, such as life expectancy and birth rate, were also significant in placing it first on the rankings.
-And according to experts, the Danish economy is well-equipped.
+And according to experts, the Danish economy is far away from having a poor domestic economy.

-From an economic point of view, Denmark no longer suffers from the financial toll that the pandemic has brought.
+From an economic point of view, Denmark’s economic performance fell but has now recovered by ensuring inclusive economic recovery.
 Right now, the Danish government will face economic problems with the Russian-Ukrainian war and inflation across Europe.

-In terms of the competitive landscape for 2022, Denmark ranked 13th in economic performance, 6th in government efficiency, first in business efficiency, and 2nd in infrastructure.
+In terms of the competitive landscape for 2022, Denmark ranked 13th in economic performance, 6th in government efficiency, first in business efficiency, and 2nd in building resilient social infrastructure.
 The most considerable improvement that Denmark could have within its government is its tax policies.

 The Philippines in the World Competitiveness Rankings